 Each course (or module) typically is structured in 10 lecture sessions.
 All lectures take place on Fridays with one course being taught in the morning and one in the afternoon.
 Attendance to all lecture sessions is mandatory.
-When possible, lectures take place at the Kasteel van Breda, or elsewhere at one of the locations of the Netherlands Defence Academy in Breda.
+Lectures take place at the Faculty of Military Sciences, or elsewhere at one of the locations of the Netherlands Defence Academy in Breda.

 The programme benefits from a very positive student-teacher ratio.
-Only 45 students are allowed to enrol in the programme annually and this is the maximum of students that will attend a lecture.
+Approximately 45 students are allowed to enrol in the programme annually and this is the maximum of students that will attend a lecture.
 During the track phase, the class size will typically range between ten to eighteen maximum.
 This enables lively discussions, active participation of students and direct engagement with the faculty.
 It also allows individual feedback on essays and supervision of thesis development.

 Between courses, which are typically concluded by either a written exam or an essay (or more), generally, a no-lecture period of two to three weeks is scheduled.
-During this period often guest lectures are scheduled by senior policy makers and military commanders, tactical experts or leading national and international academics.
+During this period guest lectures may be scheduled by senior policy makers and military commanders, tactical experts or leading national and international academics.
 While attendance is not compulsory, these guest lectures invariably provide additional in-depth and recent insights into academic and societal debates, current policy or military developments or recent operational experiences.